team-mayes/atesa/docs/getting_started.rst

 ``aimless_shooting``

-Aimless shooting input files for the following step types are required for jobs with job_type "aimless_shooting" or "find_ts".
+Aimless shooting input files for the following step types are required for jobs with job_type "aimless_shooting" or "find_ts":

 * **init**: Aimless shooting "init" steps are extremely short simulations whose only purpose is to obtain a fresh set of initial velocities for the following "prod" step.
 To this end, the "init" input file should be configured to generate new initial velocities from the Boltzmann distribution (as opposed to using velocities from the input coordinate file), and to only perform a single simulation step with an extremely small time step.
 In Amber, the following settings should be specified in the &cntrl namelist, in addition to any other model-specific settings ("!" denotes a comment in Amber)::

 	ntx=1,		! read coordinates but not velocities from input coordinate file ntxo=1,		!
-ASCII-formatted restart file nstlim=1,	! one simulation step total
+ASCII-formatted restart file (required for ATESA) nstlim=1,	! one simulation step total
 	dt=0.0000001,	! extremely short time step
   	tempi=300.0,	! or whatever temperature (same as temp0)